 How does it work and when does it happen?

-Maimonides' Middle Way is an 8-class, 8-week journey which begins on February 2nd 2020.
+Maimonides' Middle Way is an 8-class journey.
 This option is to try two of the classes.

 Each class includes:

 1) A recorded video class exploring a chapter of Maimonides' Eight Chapters (Shmoneh Prakim), in which we will read and discuss selections from the chapter, and then utilize the meditative technique of self-inquiry (hitbonenut), which includes silent reflection and journaling, to apply its wisdom to our lives.
 Each class is 1 hour long and participants are invited to watch or listen to the recordings at their own convenience.

 2) Handouts of the relevant parts of each chapter in Hebrew and English.

 3) An ongoing online conversation about the sources and the practices.
 Via WhatsApp or email, you can ask anything you like, share whatever thoughts and ideas are arising for you, and receive feedback from Mira and, if you choose, from other participants as well.

 "I first met Mira on an Or HaLev retreat and was immediately drawn to both her teachings and her presence.
 Mira has this uncanny ability to get right to the heart of the truth of what this mindfulness practice is all about - because she lives it and it shines from within her.
 I'm now working with Mira in one-on-one sessions.
 I always leave feeling somehow lighter, more seen, and a little stronger to continue along my path, grateful for this special teacher in my life."